sebastiankirsch/how-to-publish-to-central/README.md

 This guide aims at making it as easy as possible for you to publish your first artifact.
 While it's certainly possible to deviate from this approach, this guide assumes you're in possession of:
 * a GitHub account
-* a Linux machine for development
+* a Linux machine for development (This example is based on Ubuntu)
 * and a Maven-based project waiting to be published

 ## Step-by-step guide